-Next, click Back and then click on Activate a connection.

-You will need to activate that interface .
+- Next, click Back and then click on Activate a connection. - You will need to activate that interface .

 Deactivate and reactivate the interface.
 This resets the connection and ensures proper communication.
-(If you as SSH'd over the interface that you are working on, deactivating will kick you out of your SSH session, so you will need to do this when you are physically at the HL8.
+(If you as SSH'd over the interface that you are working on, deactivating will kick you out of your SSH session, so either doing this when you are physically at the server, or over IPMI will allow for you to be able disable and enable the interface.)